jwilk/mwic/doc/manpage.rst

    The default is ``UTF-8:replace``
    (UTF-8 encoding
    with error handler replacing malformed characters with U+FFFD).

+-r, --reverse
+   Print words in reverse order,
+   that is, the rarest words first.

 --max-context-width n
    Limit context width to *n* characters.